AHRQ Twitter Policy

 How AHRQ Uses Twitter

 The Agency for Healthcare Research and Quality (AHRQ) uses Twitter to broadcast the Agency's mission to an ever-growing audience.
-The Office of Communications and Knowledge Transfer (OCKT) maintains the Agency's two Twitter accounts, @AHRQNews and @AHRQConf, and has established this policy to ensure that Agency tweets are coordinated, present a balanced view of Agency activities, and further the Agency's mission.
+The Office of Communications (OC) maintains the Agency's two Twitter accounts, @AHRQNews and @AHRQConf, and has established this policy to ensure that Agency tweets are coordinated, present a balanced view of Agency activities, and further the Agency's mission.
 AHRQ uses Twitter to achieve three goals:

 - To speak with one voice on behalf of the Agency when distributing content.